debezium/debezium.github.io/CONTRIBUTING.md

 This cleans up any previously-generated files in the `_site` directory, (re)generates the files for the website, and runs a local webserver to access the site by pointing your browser to [http://localhost:4242]().

 Note: If you're running Docker on Windows or OS X, you must use [port forwarding](http://debezium.io/docs/docker#port-forwarding) so that requests get forwarded properly to the Docker host virtual machine.
+For example, to port forward when using a Vagrant based VM (virtualbox, etc), you can port forward the `4242` port easily like this:

+    vagrant ssh -- -vnNTL *:4242:$DOCKER_HOST_IP:4242

 #### Changing the source